Jump to:

 - 2 cups flour

-- 1/3 cup pumpkin seeds (no shell), reserve 1 tbsp to sprinkle over loaf before baking
+- ⅓ cup pumpkin seeds no shell, reserve 1 tablespoon to sprinkle over loaf before baking

 Pumpkin Spice Honey Butter